FilecoinFoundationWeb/filecoin-foundation/src/content/digest/letter-from-the-guest-editor.md

 image:
   src: /assets/images/letter-from-the-guest-editor.webp
 seo:
-  description: "Dear Readers, Welcome to the inaugural edition of The Filecoin
+  description: Dive into the inaugural edition of The Filecoin Ecosystem Digest with Jonathan Victor, exploring decentralized web innovations, AI, sustainability, the space economy, and community-led growth.
-    Ecosystem Digest: All Systems Go - a journey into the transformative power of the decentralized web and its far-reaching implications across various..."
 ---

 Dear Readers,